In mountain valleys and sacred cities, encounter living traditions shaped by ritual, reflection, and Himalayan ways of life

 Create your own traditional Bhutanese painting at Choki Traditional Art School, guided by master artisans safeguarding skills passed from teacher to apprentice

-Signature Day: Experience our distinctive Signature Day, choosing between cycling to Panauti, a guided hill walk, a pilgrimage hike to Namo Buddha, or a hands-on visit to a working permaculture farm
+Signature Day: Experience our distinctive Signature Day, choosing between included activities such as cycling to Panauti, a guided hill walk, a pilgrimage hike to Namo Buddha, or a hands-on visit to a working permaculture farm

 Signature Stay: Restore body and mind at The Dwarika’s Kathmandu, a heritage hotel shaped by Newari craftsmanship, tranquil gardens, and a deep sense of Nepali tradition

-Signature Guide: Let your handpicked Signature Guide lead you to the country’s soul — sharing their home, heritage, and heart
+Signature Guides: Let your handpicked Signature Guides lead you to the country’s soul — sharing their home, heritage, and heart

 Elegant, hand-picked hotels and a Signature Stay in The Dwarika’s Kathmandu, a heritage hotel shaped by Newari craftsmanship